neo-project/neo-blockchain-toolkit/quickstart.md

 > Note, you have to use `dotnet publish` instead of `dotnet build`
 > because of a [bug](https://github.com/neo-project/neo-devpack-dotnet/issues/78)
-> in the NEON compiler.
+> in the NeoN compiler.
 Once this bug has been fixed, the templates
 > will be updated to run as part of the build target instead of the
 > publish target.